If you cringe at the recommendation to network your way to your next job, you’re probably thinking of:

 Consider a CAP (Career Action Planning) Session if you:

-In this 90-120 minute meeting, we can get to the root of your career problem and come up with a plan to solve it.
+In this 90-120-minute meeting, we can get to the root of your career problem and come up with a plan to solve it.
 For more information call me at 314-752-1373 or use the comment form on my website.